nodejs/undici/README.md

 * ... same as [`Client`][].
 * `connections`, the number of clients to create.
   Default `10`.

-#### Events

-* `'connect'`, emitted when a client has connected.
-The first argument is the `Client` instance

-* `'disconnect'`, emitted when a client has disconnected.
-The first argument is the `Client` instance, the second is the the error that caused the disconnection.

 <a name='agent'></a>
 ### `new undici.Agent(opts)`